 “Because of the shape of the ground beneath Denman’s western side, there is potential for the intrusion of warm water, which would cause rapid and irreversible retreat and contribute to global sea level rise,” said lead author Virginia Brancato, a scientist at JPL, formerly at UCI.

 On its eastern flank, Denman Glacier runs into a 10-kilometer (6-mile) wide underwater ridge.
-On its western flank, however, the glacier sits over an 1800-meter deep trough that stretches well inland.
+On its western flank, however, the glacier sits over an 1800-meter (5900-foot) deep trough that stretches well inland.
 If the grounding line keeps retreating, seawater could get funneled into that trough—which is smooth and slopes inland—and penetrate far into the continent.
-(The trough eventually dives to 3500 meters below sea level, the deepest land canyon on Earth.)
+(The trough eventually dives to 3500 meters or 11500 feet below sea level, the deepest land canyon on Earth.)

 The scientists are concerned by the changes at Denman’ grounding line because there is potential for the glacier to undergo a rapid and irreversible retreat.
 As global temperatures rise and atmospheric and ocean circulation changes, warm water is increasingly being pushed against the shores of Antarctica by westerly winds.